St. Nicholas Church (Manhattan)

-St. Nicholas Kirche is a former Roman Catholic church located at 127 East Second Street between Avenue A and First Avenue in the Alphabet City/East Village neighborhood of Manhattan, New York City.
-The church, known in German as Deutsche Römisch-Katholische St. Nicholas Kirche ("St. Nicholas Roman Catholic German Church"), was the national parish for the local German-speaking population.
+The Roman Catholic Church of St. Nicholas was a former Roman Catholic church located at 127 East Second Street between Avenue A and First Avenue in the Alphabet City/East Village neighborhood of Manhattan, New York City.
+The church, known in German as the Deutsche Römisch-Katholische St. Nicolaus Kirche ("St. Nicholas Roman Catholic German Church"), was the national parish for the local German-speaking population.